 Close the pressure valve so the pressure cooker pressurizes.

-Let it cook the cans under pressure for 8 minutes.
+Let it cook the cans under a pressure of 10 psi for 8 minutes.

 Remove the jars using tongs, and place them on towels, or a cooling rack.

-Once the jar lids cool, and suck in you are all set!!
+Once the jar lids cool, they’ll suck in indicating that a full seal has been made.

 *Warning these will be super hot so keep them out of reach from pets, and small kids!!